 Five receive prison sentences in private prosecution for illegal film distribution.

-A Northern Ireland man was sentenced to 4 years in prison at Londonderry Crown Court last week for running an internet piracy scam.
+A Northern Ireland man was sentenced to four years in prison at Londonderry Crown Court for running an internet piracy scam.

 Philip Danks, ringleader of a sophisticated online and filming piracy network, was sentenced to 33 months in prison at Wolverhampton Crown Court.